wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 Luckily, Phoenix has already set up a page full of recommended settings.
 Click the link below:

 [Recommended MCM Settings for The Phoenix Flavour](https://thephoenixflavour.com/guide/new-game/)

-I have also included my personal preference in regards to the A Matter of Time configuration.
-Simply open the MCM menu for A Matter of Time, select Preset, then Load User Settings.
-Close the MCM menu, and you'll see it magically move into the position I've set up for myself.
-Technology is crazy, man.

-As a quick side note: Some people seem to have issues with Frozen Electrocution Combustion.
-If you’re experiencing intermittent crashing, try disabling FEC.

 If you’re happy with the guide, please consider [donating to Phoenix on her Patreon](https://www.patreon.com/thephoenixflavour).
 None of this is possible without her and her team.